Matioski/terraform-provider-identitynow/docs/resources/lifecycle_state.md

 Required:

 - `action` (String) Describes if action will be enabled or disabled
-- `source_ids` (List of String) List of unique source IDs.
+- `source_ids` (Set of String) List of unique source IDs.
 The sources must have the ENABLE feature or flat file source.
 See "/sources" endpoint for source features

 <a id="nestedatt--email_notification_option"></a>